muhammadmuzzammil1998/websitesby.muzzammil.xyz/README.md

 	"url": "If website has a link; link for website", "image": "Location of screenshot of website",
-	"github": "If website has a github repo; link to the github repository", "archive": "If website is archived; link to archive" }]
+	"github": "If website has a github repo; link to the github repository", "archive": "If website is archived; link to archive", "class": "If extra styling is needed"
+}]
 ```
 Only requirements are `"image"` `key` and its `value` and atleast one of the other `keys` and `values`.